Overview of chronic pain

 - Spinal stenosis

-These spine conditions occur over time with the natural deterioration of the spine.
-As the components of the spine break down, certain aspects of the spine may move out of alignment or no longer be able to support the weight of the body.
+These spine conditions typically occur over time with the natural deterioration of the spine.
+As the components of the spine break down, they can move out of alignment and become less able to support the weight of the body.
 When this happens, the spinal alignment may shift and press against a nearby nerve root, resulting in chronic neck or back pain.

 Treatment of chronic pain

-Your physician or spine care specialist can recommend a series of conservative treatment options based on the cause of your chronic pain.
+Your doctor can recommend a series of conservative treatment options based on the cause of your chronic pain.
 The most common conservative treatments for degenerative spine conditions include:

 - Physical therapy